 Configure the MODX mail settings to use the MailCatcher Ruby Gem as a local smtp server, complete with a basic GUI so you can send email from your local development installation.
 Great for testing and debugging your forms and email.

-A simple example of how to target any textarea in the MODX Manager (back-end) and turn it into a fully customizable TinyMCE rich-text field.
+How to target any textarea in the MODX Manager (back-end) using TinymceWrapper and turn it into a fully customizable rich-text field.
 For example, sending rich-text emails using MODX’s built-in Messages feature.

 To many Freeway Pro held on long past its “Use by” date.
 It was the worn out but comfortable pair of shoes you can’t throw out but know you should.
 It was both loved and infuriating, a relic from a simpler time.